patrickzib/motiflets/README.md

 ## Command Line Interface

-YOu can pull a time series dataset directly from any URL, and detect motiflets using the following command.
+You can pull a time series dataset directly from any URL, and detect motiflets using the following command.
 Just run it with uvx:

 ```bash